ms/buildtogether.tech/debugging/index.md

 ambitious course project that might lead to graduate research, this is a good place to start.

-Another semi-automated technique for finding bugs is <span g="delta_debugging">delta debugging</span> <cite>Zeller2009,Zeller2021</cite>.
+Another semi-automated technique for finding bugs is <span i="delta debugging" g="delta_debugging">delta debugging</span> <cite>Zeller2009,Zeller2021</cite>.
-Fuzz testing (<span x="testing"/>) can automatically generate inputs that make programs fail, but since those inputs are partly or entirely random, and can be quite long, it is sometimes hard to figure out why they make the software fail.
-Delta debugging repeatedly tests subsets of the original fixture, then subsets of those subsets, to produce a minimal failure-inducing case.
+<span i="fuzz testing">Fuzz testing</span> can automatically generate inputs
+that make programs fail (<span x="testing"/>), but since those inputs are partly or entirely random, and can be quite long, it is sometimes hard to figure out why they make the software fail.
+Delta debugging repeatedly tests subsets of the original fixture, then subsets of those subsets, to produce a minimal
+<span i="reproducible example (reprex)">reprex</span>.

 ## Using a Debugger

-The tools described above can make your life a lot more productive, but sooner or later you're going to have to track a bug down yourself.
-A <span g="symbolic_debugger">symbolic debugger</span> is a program that allows you to control and inspect the execution of another program.
+The tools described above will make you more productive, but sooner or later you're going to have to track a bug down yourself.
+A <span i="debugging!symbolic debugger; symbolic debugger" g="symbolic_debugger">symbolic debugger</span> is a program that allows you to control and inspect the execution of another program.
 Some, like [GDB][gdb], are standalone programs; others are built into IDEs, but they all have the same basic capabilities.
 (Depending on the language you're using, you may have to compile or run your program with specific options to make it debuggable.)

-<span g="breakpoint">Breakpoints<span>.
+<span g="breakpoint" i="breakpoint; debugger!breakpoint">Breakpoints<span>.
 :   You can tell the debugger to pause the program whenever it reaches a certain
     line.
 You can also create a <span g="conditional_breakpoint">conditional breakpoint</span> that only pauses on that line if some test is true, e.g.,